Ashen-Interactive/waveflow/README.md

 ## 🧠 How It Works

 1. The user chooses an output resolution (e.g., `128 × 128`).
-2. A JSON file defines the **initial fields**, their sizes, and recursive sub-structure.
+2. A YAML file defines the **initial fields**, their sizes, and recursive sub-structure.
 3. Each field can:
    - Contain other fields
    - Define probabilities, constraints, or allowed types